peter-szczesnik/cc-zeller/README.md

 Limitations and recommended extensions
   - clean architecture has not been implemented
-  - retrfit service has not been implemented
+  - retrofit service has not been implemented
   - api repository has not been implemented
   - unit testing of view models has not been implemented
   - espresso testing has not been implemented